catflydotio/fly-post-preview/post3.md

 this is a lot more common than you might expect.
 And just because a DOM element is hidden to *you* doesn't mean assistive technologies can't see it.

-Slap a long `setTimeout` to give screen readers enough time to read the text; 15 seconds should be sufficient.
+Slap on a long `setTimeout` to give screen readers enough time to read the text; 15 seconds should be sufficient.
 When the timeout expires, clear the text of the element containing the ephemeral announcement, or remove it entirely.

 ## Logs

+We haven't encountered every possible pattern in LiveBeats, of course.

-A very common pattern in many web apps is a chronological log.
-Maybe you're displaying a series of chat messages, or an actual log from a remote system.
+A very common pattern in many web apps is a chronological log, like a series of chat messages, or, you know, an actual log from a remote system.
 In these scenarios, the screen reader should automatically read newly-added text without interrupting speech.